 Christmas is celebrated by most of the Capetonians, as almost 80% of the population in Cape Town are belong to various Christian faith groups.
 Most of the Mother City's christians belong to Dutch Reformed churches, Apostolic churches and Pentecostal or charismatic churches, Anglican, Methodist or Catholic churches.
 Most of the Capetonian Christians are very religious and these holidays are celebrated with lots of joy and sharing.

-Cape Town Festive Season will start on 3 December 2017 with the official switch-on of the Christmas lights by Cape Town's executive Mayor Aldermann Patricia de Lille.
-The entertainment on the Grand Parade will start in the afternoon from 16h00 and the official opening of the festival with the switch-on of the Christmas lights is expected to take place at 20.30h.
-Bookmark this page, we will publish the exact date and location soon!
+Cape Town Festive Season will start on 2 December 2018 with the official switch-on of the Christmas lights.
+The entertainment on the Grand Parade will start in the afternoon from 16h00 and the official opening of the festival with the switch-on of the Christmas lights is expected to take place at 20h30.
 The spectacle will include laser displays and fireworks.
-Dubbed as largest free open-air public event, some of South Africa's top entertainers such Freshlyground, Jimmy Nevis and Craig Lukas will be part of the vibrant streetparty.
+Dubbed as largest free open-air public event, some of South Africa's top entertainers such Dr Victor & The Rasta Rebels, Shekhinah and Emo Adams will be part of the vibrant street party this year.
 So this is certainly one event not to miss if you are in town.

-Make sure you visit the Cape Town summer market which is attracting locals and visitors to the Company Gardens during December 2017.
+Make sure u also visit the Cape Town summer market which is attracting locals and visitors to the Company Gardens during December 2018.
 Lots of small stalls where you might find some lovely gifts and local arts and crafts such as beaded necklaces, scarves, pottery or woodworks.
 So come and visit and support the locals.
 Also some tasty local treats for sale!

 We have found a wonderful special treat for you when you are in Cape Town.
 Plan to go to one of the wonderful outdoors Carols by Candlelight Concerts in Cape Town when you stay in the Mother City.
 Listening to splendid orchestras or choirs as well as singing along popular festive tunes while overlooking the stunning beaches, the lush winelands or enjoying the calmness of a church will set you in the festive mood at once.